Faisal-khann/Vendor_impact_Analysis/README.md

-# 📦 Vendor performance Analysis - Inventory Management
+# 📦 Vendor impact Analysis - Inventory Management

 <em>Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using **SQL**, **Python**, and **Power BI**.</em>